haochuan/Express-Socket-PI/README.md

 ```
 git clone git@github.com:haochuan/Express-Socket-PI.git
 ```
-- Now go to the directory of the start template, and install all node modules.
+- Now go to the directory of the start template, and install all node modules which would take a long time.
 The password for using sudo is as same as the login password from ssh.
 ```
 cd Express-Socket-PI
 sudo npm install